Some bondholders of China developer Kaisa tap adviser to help recover dues -source

 Bloomberg reported earlier on Tuesday that an ad hoc group of offshore bondholders is also seeking advice from lawyers at Kirkland & Ellis, besides Moelis.

+After repaying the loans for the land which Kaisa bought for HK$3.5 billion early last year, the Chinese developer will be able to book a profit of HK$1.3 billion, the source said.

+CITIC and Bank of East Asia will provide a total of HK$4 billion financing to Choi, while Huatai Financial will lead a $150 million mezzanine loan.

-Kaisa declined to comment.
+Kaisa declined to comment on bondholders hiring advisors and the land sale.
 There was no immediate comment from Moelis and Kirkland & Ellis to a Reuters query sent outside U.S. working hours.
+Choi could not be reached for comment.

+The Shenzhen-based developer, which was downgraded by Fitch last week to "C" from "CCC-" on the missed coupon payments, has another big test coming up - a $400 million maturity on a 6.5% dollar bond due on Dec.
+7.

+Kaisa has also missed some payments on its wealth management products onshore, and this month it pleaded for help from creditors and said it will not pay interim dividends.

-Chinese developers are facing an unprecedented liquidity squeeze due to regulatory curbs on borrowings, causing a string of offshore debt defaults, credit rating downgrades and sell-offs in some developers' shares and bonds in recent weeks, with Evergrande at the centre of the crisis.
+Chinese developers are facing an unprecedented liquidity squeeze due to regulatory curbs on borrowings, causing a string of offshore debt defaults, credit rating downgrades and sell-offs in some developers' shares and bonds in recent months.

-Evergrande, the world's most indebted developer, has been stumbling from debt-repayment deadline to deadline as it grapples with more than $300 billion in liabilities.
+Evergrande, the world's most indebted developer which is at the centre of the crisis, has been stumbling from debt-repayment deadline to deadline as it grapples with more than $300 billion in liabilities.
 Moelis and Kirkland & Ellis are advising a group of offshore bond holders of Evergrande.

-Fitch downgraded Kaisa's Long-Term Foreign-Currency Issuer Default Rating to "C" from "CCC-" last week on the missed coupon payments.

-The developer, which has also missed some payments on its wealth management products onshore, had pleaded for help from creditors this month and said it will not pay interim dividends.

-Kaisa is scrambling for money to repay its debts by asset disposals.
-Reuters reported last month it was seeking buyers for its Hong Kong-listed property management unit Kaisa Prosperity Holdings 2168.HK and two residential sites in the city.
-One of the sites have been sold recently, one source with direct knowledge said.
+Market participants and analysts expect Chinese policymakers to ease some tightening measures in an effort to avoid a further liquidity crunch in the sector.

+Some Chinese banks have been told by financial regulators to issue more loans to property firms for project development, two banking sources with direct knowledge of the situation told Reuters on Monday.

-(Reporting by Anshuman Daga; Additional reporting by Scott Murdoch; Writing by Clare Jim; Editing by Muralikumar Anantharaman)
+(Additional reporting by Scott Murdoch; Editing by Muralikumar Anantharaman & Shri Navaratnam)

 ((clare.jim@thomsonreuters.com; +852 2912 6653; Reuters Messaging: clare.jim.thomsonreuters.com@reuters.net))